Holistic & Alternative Approaches to Sleep Apnea Relief

 How long do I have to do these exercises before seeing results?

-In a clinical trial conducted for the American Journal of Respiratory and Critical Care Medicine, patients who consistently performed oropharyngeal exercises 30 minutes a day for a consecutive three months saw significant reduction in the severity and symptoms of their OSA.
+In a clinical trial conducted for the American Journal of Respiratory and Critical Care Medicine, patients who consistently performed oropharyngeal exercises 30 minutes a day for a consecutive three months saw a significant reduction in the severity and symptoms of their OSA.

 What if my exercises aren’t working?